pawoo2645/Publication/README.md

 Graduate School Dean's Award in Academic and Creative Contest for Graduate Students hosted by Korea National Open University, Feb.
 20

-Awarded work: Technological Trends on Emotion Recognition and Emotional Speech  Synthesis Using Speech Interf
+Awarded work: Technological Trends on Emotion Recognition and Emotional Speech  Synthesis Using Speech Interface